luissimas/luissimas.github.io/content/about.md

 ## Professional experience

-### Researcher (Volunteer), Grupo de Sistemas Distribuídos e Redes (UFSCar) (2024-Present)

-This research group is focused in researching and developing software that plays a key role in the foundation of public clouds.
-In my time as a volunteer researcher, I led a research team focused in automating the deployment and operations of [Incus](https://github.com/lxc/incus) in bare metal servers using Juju and MAAS.
-Besides that, I've also contributed new features to the Incus project.
+### Software engineer, QuintoAndar (2025-Present)

+I'm currently working in the fintech area of QuintoAndar.
+My work today is mostly composed of building back-end systems using Kotlin, Spring Boot, PostgreSQL, Kafka and AWS.

-### Cloud developer, Luizalabs (Magalu Cloud) (2024-Present)
+### Cloud developer, Luizalabs (Magalu Cloud) (2024-2025)

-I'm currently working at Luizalabs building Magalu Cloud: the first brazilian public cloud with multiple data centers.
-Although still a developer, I'm now involved in a wider range of topics that go from underlying hardware infrastructure to internal developer tooling.
-During my time here, I work mostly on the following:
+At Magalu Cloud, I've worked on foundation systems and infrastructure that power the cloud platform.
+During my time here, I've:

-- Designing and implementing processes for test, validation and release via CI/CD pipelines
+- Designed and implemented processes for test, validation, and release via CI/CD pipelines
-- Implementing and maintaining libraries and tools to improve the internal developer experience
+- Developed automation solutions for deploying and operating critical infrastructure services
-- Contributing new features and bug fixes to open source projects such as Incus and Juju using Go
+- Contributed new features and bug fixes to open source projects such as Incus and Juju.
+Most notability, I've co-authored the [implementation](https://github.com/lxc/incus/pull/1621) of the [LINSTOR storage driver](https://linuxcontainers.org/incus/docs/main/reference/storage_linstor)
-- Developing automation solutions for deploying and operating critical services

-### Software developer freelancer, Upwork (2023-Present)
+### Software developer freelancer, Upwork (2023-2025)

-In 2023 I started to work on a few projects sporadically as a freelancer.
-I felt that I needed more experience **dealing directly with clients**.
-It's very rewarding to be able to **deliver value** by means of a complete project and get feedback directly from the client.
-During my time as a freelancer, I've done some work in:
+I've worked as a freelancer for some time because I wanted to experience direct contact with the end customer.
+I've delivered several end-to-end solutions, some of them are:

-- Migrating production databases with several GiB of data
+- Migrated production MongoDB database with 20+ GiB of data
-- Designing and implementing cloud solutions using GCP services
+- Designed and implemented serverless cloud architectures in GCP
-- Creating CLIs and automations using Node.js
+- Created automations via CLIs in Node.js

 ### Back-end developer, Liven Tech (2022-2024)